francepants/dream-world/README.md

 ## Third
 - run 'shotgun' in the terminal

+## Fourth
-Finally, Dream World can be accessed by going to localhost:9393 in your browser.
+- Dream World can be accessed by going to localhost:9393 in your browser.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/francepants/dream-world.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/<github username>/myCLIProject/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/francepants/dream-world/blob/master/CODE_OF_CONDUCT.md).

+## License
+This is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Dream-World project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/francepants/dream-world/blob/master/CODE_OF_CONDUCT.md).